Cold Opening – Trump Indictment

 I Was A Bridesmaid

-- A pretty good episode, with a number of strong & fun sketches.
+- A fairly solid episode, with a high number of strong & fun sketches.
 Leaving the cold open and especially that horrible Bowen Yang showpiece, there was a lot that I loved here, and I awarded quite a number of high ratings to half the segments tonight, with some of them being the best in a while.
 Quinta Brunson also helped the feel of the night as she was a great host who brought energetic and fun performances all night long.
 I have no problem with her returning to host anytime soon.

 - SNL legend Molly Shannon returns home to host for the very first time in nearly sixteen years.